theKashey/rewiremock/README.md

 # Around
- And there is a bit harder way to do it - scope. inScope will create new internal scope, next you can add something new to it, and then it will be destroyed.
+ And there is a bit harder way to do it - scope. inScope will create a new internal scope, next you can add something new to it, and then it will be destroyed.
  It will also enable/disable rewiremock just in time.

  This helps keep tests in isolation.

- PS: scopes are nesting each other like javascript prototypes do.
+ PS: scopes are nesting each other as javascript prototypes do.
 ```javascript
 rewiremock.around(
     () => import('somemodule'), // load a module.
 Using import or require.